History of Massachusetts: Railroads

 In 1826, the Granite Railway became the first commercial railroad in the nation.
 In 1830, the legislature chartered three new railroads—the Boston and Lowell, the Boston and Providence, and most important of all, the Boston and Worcester.
 In 1833, it chartered the Western Railroad to connect Worcester with Albany and the Erie Canal.
 The system flourished and western grain began flowing to the port of Boston for export to Europe, thereby breaking New York City's virtual monopoly on trade from the Erie Canal system.
-Much of the construction work was done by Irish Catholic work gangs.
+Much of the construction work was done by Irish work gangs.
 They lived in temporary camps but many settled in the new industrial cities along the line, where the gang bosses became leaders in the Democratic Party.
 Some of their work is still used.
 For example, the stone Canton Viaduct at Canton, Massachusetts, built in 1835, is still used by Amtrak's high-speed Acela Express along the Boston–Washington, Northeast Corridor.
 The viaduct required only minor changes to bring it up to late-20th-century standards.